MilkshakeSir/Game-os/README.md

 # Game-os

-# BIG NOTE THIS IS NOT GOING TO UPDATED ANYMORE!
-BECAUSE AM MAKING GAME OS 2
-This is a Roblox Game
+> :warning: This is not support anymore because am making Game os 2

 This roblox game is like a os is like Windows